-When users send a request to a website, usually for a web page or file, or data from an application, the server tries to answer that request, and if it fails, sends a back an error indicating what kind of problem it encountered.
+When users send a request to a website, usually for a web page or file, or data from an application, the server tries to answer that request, and if it fails, sends back an error indicating what kind of problem is encountered.

 These different errors have different codes.
-The most familiar one may be 404 error, or page not found error.
+The most familiar one maybe a 404 error, or a page not found error.
 There are many other error codes that the server can respond with.

 Client Request Errors: